Joseph Timmer: to create more than I consume

 Devices Strategy [1/1/2019]

 How do our devices and how we use them affect our thinking?

 Work: I dropped out of college in 2009 and spent the following summer selling pest control door-to-door.
 Motivated from door-to-door sales as an introvert, I quickly began brainstorming on what I could be working on next.
 I was lucky enough to get into programming food sorting equipment through my father's business.
 In this time, I continued to ponder how to spend 80% of my work life in my sweet spot.
-This eventually led me to programming for the web, and I've been stuck :) ever since.
+This eventually led me to programming for the web.

 Bethel Music [2015 - 2017]

 I had a fantasic time building rails applications for the Bethel family of companies.
 They are a scrappy group of people trying to do big things and taking lots of risks along the way.
 I had a fantastic team that helped to quickly grow my arhcitecural thinking as it relates to building scalable applications.
 Seth Davis is a gem, and I can't recommend him highly enough.
 John Burtness managed our small team and created an environment without limits.
 This will always be a picture of what a small team can produce when the environment is right.

 NewBOS took a chance on me when I was fresh out of a Dev Bootcamp, and I was delighted to build actual tools for real people.
 This was a short-lived opportunity as I was the first primary web developer on the team and quickly saw my inadequacy and need for mentoring.
 I credit Jeff White for my spark in the industry, hiring me when I needed it, and I hope some value was created for the organization through my time there.